dc5411/Sense-Net/README.md

 # Sense-NET

 **Sense-NET** is a tool to interact with bioimplants, specifically those manufactured by [Dangerous Things](https://dangerousthings.com/).
-It is designed to work with macOS systems and provides functionalities for both NFC and RFID modes, such as reading, writing, and retrieving implant information.
+It is designed to work with Unix systems and provides functionalities for both NFC and RFID modes, such as reading, writing, and retrieving implant information.

 ---